cengizhunter/Index-Calculation-for-RS/README.md

 - NDBI
 - NDTI

-*It can be easily modified.
+It can be easily modified for other indices.

 ## Libraries needed, works fine on python 3.82

+- rasterio
+- numpy
+- matplotlib